turastory/turastory/README.md

 🐾 What I've done:

-- Server with Node.js and Typescript (approx. 2 year)
+- Server with Node.js and Typescript (approx. 3 year)
 - Android App with Kotlin (approx. 3 years)

-🔭 I’m currently working on:

-- Server side development using NestJS and Typescript within EKS
-- Experimenting with Rust

 🖋 Blogs